brandongillett/ReverseShell/README.md

 ---

-<p align="center"> (Education purpose only) This is a project that I personally found interesting to demonstrate use of sockets, threading, and subprocess methods in python.
+<p align="center"> (Education purpose only) This is a project that I personally found interesting to demonstrate use of sockets, threading, and subprocesses in python.
+Disclamer this project is in the very early stages of being developed most of the code written was written with intent be be released at a production level further down the line (especiall client scripts).
     <br>
 Inspiration/Credit : <a href="https://github.com/malwaredllc/byob">BYOB (Build Your Own Botnet)</a>
 </p>